norbert-berenyi/norbert-berenyi.github.io/about.md

 Hey there!
 I created this website to learn about something new, which was `Jekyll`.
 After all I decided to keep the site and post stuff...
 And to use it as my resume, I hope you like what you see.

 I am a very open person, I like to interact with the people surrounding me and I consider myself a good developer.
-Good and rare combination! ;)
+Good but rare combination! ;)

 ## Current job